elementor/elementor-developers-docs/src/finder/finder-structure.md

 * **Category Items** - The `get_category_items()` method returns an array of links belong to the category.

 * **Is Dynamic** - The `is_dynamic()` method is an optional method that return a boolean value.
-It is being used when the category items return data using ajax requests (like posts/pages titles).
-We won't be covering this method.
+It is used when the category items return data using Ajax requests (like posts/pages titles).
+We wiil not be covering this method.